Droplet motion on chemically heterogeneous substrates with mass transfer. II. Three-dimensional dynamics: Results

 where $\hat{\theta}(\*x)$ is a deterministic part giving the dominant structure of the substrate, and $\tilde{\theta}(\*x)$ corresponds to a realization of spatial band-limited white noise.
 In Part I of this study, similar substrates were considered for exploring the snapping dynamics observed by \cauthor{Wells2018} (see Fig.\ 10 in Part I).

-Fig.\ \ref{3DFig_FourierLinearDecrease} shows a case of a substrate with heterogeneities of the form \eqref{3D_RandomSubs}, where $\hat{\theta}(\*x) \equiv 1.5$ and $\tilde{\theta}(\*x)$ is represented by a superposition of $75$ harmonics with wavenumbers up to $3\pi$ and whose amplitudes are normally distributed with zero mean and unit variance, ensuring that $\theta(\*x)>0$ everywhere.
-By tracking the mean values of $a(\phi,t)$, $b_0$, and the apparent contact angle $\vartheta$, $\bar{\vartheta}$, we observe behaviors that are qualitatively similar to the observations recorded in Fig.~2 of \cite{Dietrich2015}, noting that we used $h_\text{max} = b_0\bar{\vartheta}/2$ as a proxy for the maximum height of the droplet, found by setting $r=0$ in Eq.~\eqref{3D_LeadingOrderOuter}.
+Figure~\ref{3DFig_FourierLinearDecrease} shows a case of a substrate with heterogeneities of the form \eqref{3D_RandomSubs}, where $\hat{\theta}(\*x) \equiv 1.5$ and $\tilde{\theta}(\*x)$ is represented by a superposition of $75$ harmonics with wavenumbers up to $3\pi$ and whose amplitudes are normally distributed with zero mean and unit variance, ensuring that $\theta(\*x)>0$ everywhere.
+By tracking the mean values of $a(\phi,t)$, $a_0$, and the apparent contact angle $\vartheta$, $\bar{\vartheta}$, we observe behaviors that are qualitatively consistent with the observations recorded in Fig.~2 of Ref.~\cite{Dietrich2015}, noting that we used $h_\text{max} = a_0\bar{\vartheta}/2$ as a proxy for the maximum height of the droplet, found by setting $r=0$ in the leading term of Eq.~\eqref{3D_LeadingOrderOuter}.
 Although the corresponding measurements in experiments are usually taken from photographs of the side of the droplet, recording the mean values of $a$ and $\vartheta$ from nearly circular contact lines as done here gives similar results (see the contact line profiles in Fig.\ \ref{3DFig_FourierLinearDecrease}(a)).

 As the droplet loses mass, its mean radius exhibits a series of jumps which is also marked with a temporary increase in $h_\text{max}$ and $\bar{\vartheta}$.
 Usually in these circumstances the contact line will locally remain pinned at a lower wettability region, thus causing other parts of the contact line to respond to this pinning by shifting towards the pinning site as the droplet loses mass (see Figs.~\ref{3DFig_FourierLinearDecrease}(a), (b) and (d)).
-Once the contact line manages to overcome this wettability barrier, it exhibits a stick-jump event.
+Once the contact line manages to overcome a wettability barrier, it exhibits a stick-jump event.
 These behaviors corroborate the experimental observations of \cauthor{Dietrich2015} which were also attributed to spatial variations in surface heterogeneities.
-Noteworthy also is the excellent agreement between the predictions offered by the full and hybrid models which shows nearly indistinguishable results.
+Noteworthy also is the excellent agreement between the predictions offered by the full and hybrid models which are nearly indistinguishable.
 The reduced model on the other hand shows some disagreement, but captures the generic features reasonably well.